What is the census?

-You can do the census online, by phone, or by mail at any point between mid-March and the end of October 2020.
+You can do the census online, by phone, or by mail at any point between mid-March and September 30, 2020.
 If you don’t do the census, a Census Bureau worker may come to your home to help you complete it in person.
-Census workers may come in August, September and October 2020.
+Census workers may come in August and September 2020.

 What if I don't receive a letter from the Census Bureau?

 Even if you don’t get a letter from the Census Bureau, you can and should do the census!
-Anyone can do the census online or by phone from mid-March to late October 2020.
+Anyone can do the census online or by phone from mid-March to September 30, 2020.
 No PIN or ID number is necessary to do the census.

 What questions are on the census?

 The census asks 9 simple questions about you and the people living in your household.
 The census will ask you how many people live with you and if you own or rent your house.
 It will also ask you for your name, sex, age, birthday, ethnicity and race.

 Who do I count on my census form?

 If you are doing the census for your household, you should count everyone who is living there on April 1, 2020.
 This includes all relatives, children and babies, and roommates.

 Will the census ask about my citizenship status?